 One recurring example of this pathway emerges in the frequency with which Ouida privileges Eurocentric standards of physical beauty over others.
-This habit of hers was likely to have been rooted in a reflexive desire to be viewed by contemporaries in the same, positive light.
+This habit of hers was likely to have been rooted in a reflexive desire to be viewed by her contemporaries in the same, positive light.
 Yet, in one of the most striking manifestations of this trope, we find that, somewhat atypical for her time, Ouida does not always equate her model for physical beauty with her model of moral or “spiritual” beauty.
 The dynamic unfolds in her novel Signa (1875), which has the darker-hued Palma resolutely holding on to a moral center while the fair and enchanting sister, Gemma, (later ironically called the “Innocence of Paris”) descends deeper and deeper into the corruptions of personal vanity.
 Present day readers might not be as hard-pressed as previous generations to sympathize with the latter.
 I, on the other hand, found myself rooting for Palma.
 This interpretation is indicative of an alternative approach to reading Ouida’s fiction; again, one that is informed by Neo-Victorian modalities of reception.
 In Punking the Past (2016), Esser affirms that “Steampunk fiction can feature and foreground marginalized identities, imagine hopeful alternatives or call into question Victorian narratives about race, age, or gender and do so without having to answer for its anachronisms.”
 I would extend this definition, however, to encompass not only the production and consumption of neo-historical fiction but also re-readings of classic Victorian literature in similar terms.
 Doing so enables me to read novels such as Puck (1870) and Moths (1880) as narratives of bondage and, in some respects, liberation.
 This divergent rendering of hermeneutical [re]interpretation is partly the reason that Folle Farine (1871) arose to become my favorite novel from any writer, living or deceased.
 I’m able to mentally transform the protagonist’s mixed Romani and French heritage into a performative instantiation of blackness.
 Admittedly, it is an understanding of blackness that hinges upon the various ways it has been constructed in the Western mind (as Ouida, for example, deals with a similar conflation of socially constructed blackness in A House Party, published more than a decade later in 1887).
 Consider the following passage in which the heroine of the story is subjected to the cruel blows of her overseer:

 "He had ever used her as the Greeks the Helots; he always beat her when she was in fault to teach her to be faultless, and when without offense beat her to remind her that she was the offspring of humiliation and a slave."